A swarm of replicated state machines

 2021-12-01

 In this article, we shall view the Internet Computer (IC) through the lens of distributed system design.
-As most other blockchains, the IC achieves fault-tolerance using strategy called state machine replication.
+As all blockchains, the IC achieves fault-tolerance using the state machine replication strategy.
 We shall take a close look at some design choices that make the IC fast, scalable, and secure.

 The state machine

-Let’s play by the book and define components of our state machine:
+Let’s play by the book and define our state machine’s components:

 Inputs